nickyoung-hashicorp/Vault-Dynamic-AWS-Demo/README.md

 #### This is a simple demo to dynamically create AWS credentials using Vault, renew them, and revoke them.
 The `lease` and `lease_max` values are set to `1m` to quickly show how AWS access can be ephemeral.
 You can modify these values in the `1_aws_dynamic_creds.sh` script to accommodate your demo.

 ## Requirements:
-A. HashiCorp's Vault binary installed on your machine and having the `PATH` configured.
+A. HashiCorp's Vault binary installed on your machine and having the `PATH` configured.<br>
 B. You will need both `AWS_ACCeSS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` set in your environment variables.
 This is what Vault will use to interact with AWS.

 ## Instructions: